KubaOfca/SnapPDF/README.md

 # SStoPDF

 ## Description
 This program allows you to select an area on screen and makes screenshots of it in order to save it to PDF file.
-It can be useful to save an presenation from your online lecture.
+It can be useful when you have to make screenshot of online lecutre.

 ## How it works?